virtuoushub/threaditjs/content.md

 This page collects implementations of a thread-based discussion application all interacting with the same API.
 The intent is to provide side-by-side comparisons for tasks every ES2015 client application will necessarily complete.

 The main application shows a list of threads similar to a well known Internet discussion forum.
 The user can create a new thread, display a thread's comments, and respond to a specific comment.
-[This is a baseline implementation](http://backbone.threaditjs.com).

 ## Goals